giantswarm/gitops-template/docs/update_appcr.md

     cd management-clusters/${MC_NAME}/organizations/${ORG_NAME}/workload-clusters/${WC_NAME}/apps/${APP_NAME}
     ```

-1. Import the WC' regular GPG private key into your keychain:
+1. Import the WC's regular GPG private key from your safe storage into your keychain.
+In our example, we're gonna
+   use `LastPass` for that:

     ```sh
     gpg --import \